wercker-labs/wercker-blog/source/posts/2013-06-18-John-Keyes-blogs-on-wercker.md

 Big thanks to [John Keyes](http://keyes.ie/) for writing up these posts!
 They also give some insight on how to customize the [wercker.yml](http://devcenter.wercker.com/articles/werckeryml/) and thus your build and deploy pipeline on wercker.

 We'll be announcing some more updates on this front in the coming weeks so stay tuned!
-We'll also make sure [John](http://twitter.com/jkeyes) will receice some extra wercker stickers ;-)
+We'll also make sure [John](http://twitter.com/jkeyes) will receive some extra wercker stickers ;-)